kloimhardt/bb-web/README.md

 # bb-web

 Scripting React-ive web apps in Clojure without installing it.

-If you know the meaning of the sentence "I moved to Chlorine from Proto-Repl", stop reading.
+If you know the meaning of the sentence "I moved to Calva from Proto-Repl", stop reading.
 Otherwise, go on and take a look at Clojure and decide whether it is for you.

  The in-browser UI is interpreted Clojurescript code that you can change and run without having the Cljs-compiler installed.
 The Clojure backend code is processed by a single executable file, Java is not necessary.
 Alternatively, there are Phel/PHP and Hy/Python backends.